-The Office of Third Party Billing began to perform school compliance reviews during the 2008-2009 school year.
-The Third Party Billing review is designed to improve compliance and assist schools to become prepared for audits performed by Internal Audit, the MSDE/DHMH Interagency Medicaid Monitoring Teams, as well as other various Federal and State audits.
-Fifteen (15) schools, three (3) in each geographic area, were selected for the initial reviews.
+The Office of Third Party Billing began to perform school compliance reviews during the 2009-2010 school year.
+The review of the Third Party Billing program is designed to improve compliance and assist schools to become prepared for audits performed by the Office of Internal Audit, the MSDE/DHMH Interagency Medicaid Monitoring Teams, as well as other various federal and state audits.
+Thirty (30) schools, six (6) in each geographic area, were selected for the initial reviews.
 The results of these initial reviews show that some of the schools need improvement to prevent audit findings.
-The Office of Third Party Billing will be working with these schools and providing additional training during the 2009-2010 school year.
+The Office of Third Party Billing will be working with these schools and providing additional training during the 2010-2011 school year.

-School-based Health Center Billing
+School-Based Health Center Billing